-Like me, you may need to figure out why you are afraid of confrontation.
+You may need to spend some time to figure out why you are afraid of confrontation.
 Some possible reasons are:

-Fear of rejection – when we believe someone is rejecting our ideas (and by extension rejecting us), we may get a bit defensive.
+- Fear of rejection: when we believe someone is rejecting our ideas (and by extension rejecting us), we may get a bit defensive.
 This causes us to lash out at the other person.
-Next thing you know we’re in a fight and we don’t know how it started.
+Next thing you know you’re in a fight and you don’t know how it started.

 Did you notice the connection?
 One fear can lead to another fear.
 It’s almost like we’re creating a fear chain.
 Initially, we’re afraid of this one thing, and then we become afraid of another thing because of that first thing.